nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Value proposition**:
 - Time spent looking through paper medical documents should be spent in other life-saving activities.
-- Our product resolves this issue by creating fast access to patient contact details as well as their relevant appointment details, allowing GPs to contact and monitor their patients easily.
+- Our product, DocTrack, resolves this issue by creating fast access to patient contact details as well as their relevant appointment details, allowing GPs to contact and monitor their patients easily.

 <br>